acbilson/chaos-content/gardens/faith/church-for-a-new-generation.md

 The DMM mission resounds with the Hamilton Broadway quote, "I wanna make sumpthin that's gonna outlive me."
 It's Disciple-Making Movements in every geography and every affinity.
 Chicago and Mozambique, soccer fans and pregnant mothers.

+{{< notice >}}
+The following are distinctives, quotes and shifts borrowed from a New Generations presentation hosted in Phoenix, AZ, in 2022.
+{{< /notice >}}

+### Distinctives

 1. God directed.
 We listen to the Father and do what he says.
 That's at the individual and community level (micro/macro).
 2. Replication obsessed.
 The process goes with the growth.
 Psalm 105 - God’s command to a thousand generations.
 Degradation of the DNA is natural; it takes obsessive perceverance to keep the DNA stable.
 3. Apostolically spirited.
 Send the news where it has never been or has never flourished.
 Won’t happen without us, but won’t depend on us either
 4. Locally directed.
 Those who live in an area/context, lead in that context
 5. Kingdom committed.
 We expect the good news transforms people and communities.
 The world is broken, but we are not impotent

-You cannot make one-size fits all, but neither can you do violence to the essence (DNA).
+### Key Quotes

 Deuteronomy 6:1-9

-The only way that this passes on well is out of passionate love for Jesus.
+"The only way that this passes on well is out of passionate love for Jesus."

-Every day in every way you reinforce the DNA.
+"Every day in every way you reinforce the DNA."

+"You cannot make one-size fits all, but neither can you do violence to the essence (DNA)."

-**10 Seismic Shifts**
+### Seismic Shifts

 1. Professional -> Ordinary People
 2. Knowledge -> Obedience